 by @holocronJulie for @sw_holocron

-Over the last several weeks, a myriad of casting rumors surrounding the second season of The Mandalorian have been released by trade reports.
-News of the impending live action debut of Ahsoka Tano and Captain Rex, along with the rumored return of fan favorites Boba Fett and Bo-Katan, accompany established actors such as Michael Biehn, Timothy Olyphant, and even Jamie Lee Curtis have made the hype for the second season skyrocket even more.
-Given the extent of these reports, we’re going to go over their implications for The Mandalorian
+Over the past several months, a myriad of casting rumors surrounding the second season of The Mandalorian have been circulated in trade reports.
+News of the impending live-action debuts of Ahsoka Tano and Captain Rex, along with the rumored returns of fan favorites Boba Fett and Bo-Katan, accompany rumors of established actors such as Michael Biehn and Timothy Olyphant playing a role in the second season.
+Given the extent of these reports, we’re going to go over their implications for the new season of The Mandalorian premiering on Disney+ later this week.

 The Return of the Jedi